MISalz/401_Reading_Notes/PrepWork.md

 ### [Carol Dweck on the Growth Mindset.](https://www.ted.com/talks/carol_dweck_the_power_of_believing_that_you_can_improve?language=en)

+This video was interesting, the reward mindset has been questions for years. the thought process of rewarding for good behavior versus participation and attempt behavior.
+According To Carol people who are rewarded by attempt and participation are encouraged to keep trying therefore will seek out challenges and will have positive outlook towards challenges.

 ### [Angela Lee Duckworth on Grit.](https://www.ted.com/talks/angela_lee_duckworth_grit_the_power_of_passion_and_perseverance)

+This video relates back to Growth Mindset.
+How does one measure postive outcome in education?
+Is it by IQ, Income, Surroundings?
+Accoirding to Angela who has been studying students for years she says its Grit.
+Some people have more than others but the reality is that anyone can have grit, or learn to have it.
+This is where the growth mindset comes in.

 ### [Alain de Botton on Redefining Success.](https://www.ted.com/talks/alain_de_botton_a_kinder_gentler_philosophy_of_success)